Impress your guests with these sriracha king prawns with mango salsa - A wonderful sweet & spicy combination yet delicate and fresh to the palate.

 Sriracha King Prawns with Mango Salsa

-- 3 tbsp of chilli sauce Sriracha
+- 3 tablespoon of chilli sauce, Sriracha

 - sea salt